Medically reviewed by Kristin Hall, FNP

 Occasional and one-off ED issues can happen, particularly when medication or alcohol is involved, so if the problem is very occasional or usually correlated to substances, you might not have ED.

 It can be a side effect of bigger health issues, including heart disease, kidney disease, or diabetes.

 And even if you’re not suffering from other conditions, impotence is a condition that’s best dealt with proactively, so talk to your healthcare provider if you’ve experienced multiple incidents, and make it a priority if these issues have been ongoing for more than a few weeks.

-Thankfully there are plenty of treatments, including diet and exercise, medications, therapy and a general focus on a more healthy lifestyle.
+Thankfully there are plenty of treatments, including diet and exercise, medications (like Viagra, generic Viagra, Cialis, and Stendra), therapy and a general focus on a more healthy lifestyle.

 Performance anxiety can cause ED, and there are various psychological treatments and approaches to dealing with the problem.
 Learn more here.